 The tabs on the side allow you to change your VPN protocol.
 The ones they offer aren’t particularly comprehensive, and there’s a possibility that all of their available servers on a certain protocol may be full.

-DroidVPN only has app support for Windows and Android.
+At the moment, DroidVPN only has app support for Windows and Android.
 This means that Apple users, or users on a less popular platform like Amazon Firestick, are out of luck when it comes to this VPN.
 The fact that the platform is so lacking in this respect is fairly concerning, but it is possible that being able to focus on a smaller amount of platforms actually makes the service more usable on those platforms.

 The service doesn’t have any support for routers or Linux, but there are some solutions available for Linux Droid if you’re using that.
-This mitigates some of the negative impact of such a narrow platform base, but it doesn’t completely rectify it.
+This mitigates some of the negative impacts of such a narrow platform base, but it doesn’t completely rectify it.

 As we mentioned before, DroidVPN provides a comprehensive list of different ISPs and configurations for use in China.
 While the actual results will vary, and it’s important to always make sure you’re using a comprehensive connection configuration in order to retain your privacy in China, having this functionality (and the list itself) is a nice little feature.